techwithsatish/Devops-Bootcamp/July 2026/july -11/readme.md

-# Today i have wriiten some kubernatives config files using the minikube
+# Today i have writen some kubernatives config files using the minikube